-The Solent Sailing Weekend Course is new for 2020.
+The Solent Sailing Weekend Course was new for 2020.
 The idea of the weekend is to practise old skills and learn new ones in the sheltered waters of the Solent with a fully qualified RYA instructor.

 This is a course for those working towards becoming an established skipper or for those who have not sailed in a while and are looking to brush off the old cobwebs.
 The weekend will be a superb opportunity to get back out on the water without the pressure of trying to achieve a qualification, with plenty of opportunity to practise various skippering skills.